-- 13.22 In accordance with section 5-19.1-18 of the Act, to every box, bottle, jar, tube or other container of a prescription which is dispensed, a label shall be attached, the contents of which shall include: - the name of the prescriber; - the full name of the patient; - the name and address of the pharmacy; - the name of the drug dispensed in accordance with Chapter 21-31 of the Rhode Island General Laws, as amended; - quantity and strength of the drug dispensed; - the date of dispensing; - the prescription number; - the expiration date of the prescription in accordance with section 13.21 herein; - a full instruction on the use of the product in plain language. - 13.22.1 Said label shall be printed, typed, or a combination of printed and typed, but shall not be handwritten, except in the case of an emergency. - 13.22.2 No person shall alter, deface, or remove any label so affixed. - 13.22.3 The requirements of this section shall not apply to an order to dispense a drug for immediate administration to a licensed hospital, nursing facility, or hospice facility in-patient.
+- (4) Note the name of the pharmacy and pharmacist from whom the prescription was transferred. - (f) A pharmacist, or supportive personnel, as permitted, may transfer a prescription to another pharmacist employed by the same corporation without regard to the requirements of §§13.20(d) and (e) of these Regulations, provided that both pharmacists have access to the same computerized prescription transfer system which contains the prescription and refill records and incorporates procedures to prevent unauthorized refills. - (g) If the prescription is for a controlled substance in Schedules III, IV, or V, the pharmacies shall comply with the Code of Federal Regulations (CFR) 1306.26. - 13.21 Beyond-Use Dating on Labels: It shall be the responsibility of the dispenser, taking into account the nature of the drug repackaged, the characteristics of the container, and the storage conditions to which the article may be subject, to determine a suitable beyond-use date to be placed on the label.
+In addition: - (a) The maximum beyond-use date that may be placed on the prescription container label shall be one (1) year from the date the drug is dispensed or the expiration date on the manufacturer's container, whichever is earlier; - (b) Where an expiration date on a product is dated only by the month and year, the intended expiration date shall be considered to be the last day of the stated month. - 13.22 Necessity of Prescription Label.
+In accordance with §5-19.1-18 of the Act, to every box, bottle, jar, tube or other container of a prescription which is dispensed, a label shall be attached, the contents of which shall include: - The name of the prescriber; - The full name of the patient; - The name and address of the pharmacy; - The name of the drug dispensed in accordance with RIGL Chapter 21-31; - Quantity and strength of the drug dispensed; - The date of dispensing; - The prescription number; - The expiration date of the prescription in accordance with §13.21 of these Regulations; - A full instruction on the use of the product in plain language. - 13.22.1 Said label shall be printed, typed, or a combination of printed and typed, but shall not be handwritten, except in the case of an emergency. - 13.22.2 No person shall alter, deface, or remove any label so affixed. - 13.22.3 The requirements of this section shall not apply to an order to dispense a drug for immediate administration to a licensed hospital, nursing facility, or hospice facility in-patient. - 13.23 Generic Substitutions.
+Pharmacists when dispensing a prescription shall, unless requested otherwise by the individual presenting the prescription in writing, substitute drugs containing all the same active chemical ingredients of the same strength, quantity, and dosage form as the drug requested by the prescriber from approved prescription drug products in accordance with the provisions of RIGL §§21-31-16 and 21-31-15 (l)(1), unless ordered by the prescribing physician to dispense as brand name necessary on the prescription form, or if the prescriber gives oral direction to that effect to the dispensing pharmacist.